 Answer questions and see how you rank against other players.Play Now

 In January 1963, Joplin ditched school to check out the emerging music scene in San Francisco with friend Chet Helms.
-During this first stint in San Francisco, Joplin struggled to make it as a singer.
-She played some gigs — even a side stage at the 1963 Monterey Folk Festival — but her career never really got off the ground.
-She went to New York City for a time, hoping to have better luck there, but her drinking and drug use got in the way.
-Joplin eventually developed a nasty speed habit and left San Francisco to return home in 1965 to get herself together again.
+But this stint out west, like her first, proved to be unsuccessful, as Joplin struggled to make it as a singer in the Bay Area.
+She played some gigs, including a side-stage performance at the 1963 Monterey Folk Festival—but her career didn't gain much traction.
+Joplin then spent some time in New York City, where she hoped to have better luck getting her career off the ground, but her drinking and drug use (she'd begun regularly using speed, or amphetamine, among other drugs) there proved to be detrimental to her musical aspirations.
+In 1965, she left San Francisco and returned home in an effort to get herself together again.

 Included In These Groups